Coronation of Charles III and Camilla: Australia

 Celebrating Charles III's coronation as king of Australia, buildings and monuments across the country were illuminated in royal purple on 6 and 7 May.
 A flag notice was also issued, urging the display of the national flag, the Aboriginal flag, and Torres Strait Islander flag throughout the coronation weekend.
 On 7 May, the Australia's Federation Guard fired a 21-gun salute from the forecourt of Parliament House.
 The Royal Australian Air Force also planned a flypast of the forecourt that day, although it was cancelled due to inclement weather.
-The Federal Executive Council also made a $10,000 donation in the King's name to a charity working to conserve the western ground parrot, as an official "coronation gift" to Charles.
+The Federal Executive Council also made a $10,000 donation in the King's name to a charity working to conserve the western ground parrot, as an official "coronation gift" to the King.
 On 9 May, Prime Minister Anthony Albanese delivered an address of congratulations in the House of Representatives, which was followed by an address from the Deputy Prime Minister Richard Marles and the Leader of the Opposition Peter Dutton.

 The ballroom of Government House, Perth during an open house to mark the coronation.
 A group poses next to a photo portrait of Charles and Camilla in the background.

 Government Houses in Brisbane, Darwin, Melbourne, Perth, and Sydney hosted open houses on 6 and 7 May, while Government House in Adelaide did the same on 21 May.
 A low level flypast also took place over Queensland's Government House on Coronation Day.
 Government Houses in Adelaide, Hobart, and Sydney also hosted garden parties and receptions during the coronation weekend, while a barbecue was held by the Governor-General of Australia at Government House, Canberra on 12 May.
 Government House, Melbourne held a reception later in the month on 29 May.

 The Australian Monarchist League hosted several low-key events and screenings of the coronation on 5 and 6 May, including in Adelaide, Brisbane, Melbourne, Perth, and Sydney; but, opted not to organise street parties over concerns that republican protesters might disrupt them.
 The Australian Government was criticised by monarchists for not declaring a public holiday, or organising official government events to mark the coronation.

+Australia Post released the Coronation of King Charles III commemorative stamp issue in November 2023.